Australia’s System of Governance

 Australia is an hereditary constitutional monarchy with its sovereignty invested in the person of the reigning sovereign and is entirely independent and self-governing.
 Its system of parliamentary government, modelled on that of the United Kingdom, is comprehensively integrated within the Australian constitution.

-The Sovereign is represented in Australia by the Governor-General who is appointed by Her on the advice of the Commonwealth Government Prime Minister.
+The Sovereign, King Charles III, is represented in Australia by the Governor-General who is appointed by His on the advice of the Commonwealth Government Prime Minister.
 In each State there is a Governor who is similarly appointed by the monarch but on the advice of the State Government Premier.
-Only the Sovereign can appoint or dismiss Her representatives.
+Only the Sovereign can appoint or dismiss His representatives.

 Day to day government is carried out at Commonwealth level through the House of Representatives (lower house) and the Senate (upper house).
 The leader of the democratically elected major political party is the Prime Minister.
 The Leader of Her Majesty’s Opposition represents the main opposition.
 Parliamentary arrangements in the States varies but the same principles apply i.e. there is a governing party and an opposition party and also representatives of other political groups who have been elected.

-The Queen is also Sovereign of other Realms and it is important to realise though that each is entirely separate from the other.
-The Queen as Sovereign in Australia is not legally the same person as the Queen in Canada nor is she in her role as Queen of the United Kingdom.
+The King is also Sovereign of other Realms and it is important to realise though that each is entirely separate from the other.
+The King as Sovereign in Australia is not legally the same person as the King in Canada nor is he in his role as King of the United Kingdom.